Bridging Models to Defend: A Population-Based Strategy for Robust Adversarial Defense: Related Work

 \subsection{Defenses on Diversified $\ell_p$ Norm Perturbations}

-Among all the works, \cite{croce2019provable} is the only work that provides a provable defense, and \cite{stutz2020confidence} considers withholding specific inputs to improve model resistance to stronger attacks. \cite{tramer2019adversarial} designs the inner loss by selecting the type of perturbation that provides the maximum loss or averaging the loss on all types of perturbations.
-According to the report from a recent work \cite{croce2022adversarial}, \cite{maini2020adversarial} is the existing SOTA method for achieving diversified $\ell_p$ robustness. \cite{maini2020adversarial} includes the various perturbation models within each step of the projected steepest descent in order to produce an adversary with complete knowledge of the perturbation region.
+Among all the works, \cite{croce2019provable} is the only one that provides a provable defense, and \cite{stutz2020confidence} considers withholding specific inputs to improve model resistance to stronger attacks. \cite{tramer2019adversarial} designs the inner loss by either selecting the type of perturbation that provides the maximum loss or averaging the loss across all types of perturbations.
+Extreme Norm Adversarial Training (E-AT) \cite{croce2022adversarial} leverages a fine-tuning strategy to improve robustness, while Multi Steepest Descent (MSD) Defense \cite{maini2020adversarial} incorporates various perturbation models within each step of the projected steepest descent to achieve diversified $\ell_p$ robustness.
 Nevertheless, despite their efforts, all the aforementioned works still depend on optimizing a single set of parameters, and the challenge of addressing the deficiency in diversified $\ell_p$ robustness remains unresolved.
 This work solves the challenge from a population-based optimization perspective.